 A Wedding Lasso for the Couple in Mexico

-In Mexico, El Lazo, is a wedding lasso that symbolizes the everlasting love and unity of the couple.
+In Mexico, El Lazo is a wedding lasso that symbolizes the everlasting love and unity of the couple.
 The lasso is made from a string of flowers and rosary beads that are placed around the shoulders of the couple to keep them together.
-After the wedding vows, the lasso is placed around the bride’s shoulders and then the grooms in a figure-eight formation.
+After the wedding vows, the lasso is placed around the bride’s shoulders and then the groom is in a figure-eight formation.
 This is of particular significance in Catholicism as the number eight represents new beginnings.
-Once the lasso is placed on the couple, the priest will bless their marriage and they will wear for the remainder of the mass before it is removed by the priest.
+Once the lasso is placed on the couple, the priest will bless their marriage, and they will wear for the remainder of the mass before the priest removes it.
 Include this custom if you are Catholic or getting married in Mexico.

 Buddhist Blessings & Making Merit in Thailand

-You do not need to be a Buddhist to partake in this ceremony and many couples from other cultures include this custom when they marry in Thailand.
-For this tradition, monks are invited to the wedding ceremony in order to bless the couple.
-Buddhist weddings are not really religious affairs.
+You do not need to be a Buddhist to partake in this ceremony, and many couples from other cultures include this custom when they marry in Thailand.
+For this tradition, monks are invited to the wedding ceremony to bless the couple.
+Buddhist weddings are not religious affairs.
 However, the attendance of monks allows the couple to make merit.
-By having monks at the ceremony the couple makes merit as they and their guests give donations to the monks.
+By having monks at the ceremony, the couple makes merit as they and their guests give donations to the monks.
 To expand on this some couples choose to give an animal its freedom as well.
 This is done by releasing a bird from its cage or releasing a fish back into the water.
-By making a donation to the monks (temple) the newlyweds ensure a lifetime of love for their marriage.
+By making a donation to the monks (temple), the newlyweds ensure a lifetime of love for their marriage.
 We think this is such a special way to give back if you are having a Thai wedding.

 Rosemary Branch Corsage for Guests in Croatia